 We know that getting diagnosed with ILD can be a long and sometimes challenging experience, but arming yourself with information about the diagnostic process may help.
-Continue reading below to learn about the importance of early diagnosis, how to take an active role in the diagnostic process, and information about the tests used to reach a diagnosis.
+Continue reading below to learn about the importance of early diagnosis, how ILD may progress over time, how to take an active role in the diagnostic process, and information about the tests used to reach a diagnosis.

 Catching ILD early is important because:

 ILD may cause scarring of the lungs (commonly called pulmonary fibrosis) that progresses, which means it continues to get worse over time.
 You may hear this referred to as having a chronic ILD with worsening fibrosis.